chenxingqiang/secret-learn/doc/support.rst

 Social Media
 ============

-jax-sklearn has presence on various social media platforms to share updates with the community.
+secret-learn has presence on various social media platforms to share updates with the community.
 The platforms are not monitored for user questions.